01-edu/public/subjects/introduction/README.md

 Create in your [Gitea](<https://git.((DOMAIN))>) account the repository named `((ROOT))`.

-This repository will be the folder where all the exercices must be uploaded.
+This repository will be the folder where all the exercises must be uploaded.

 Once created, clone that repository on your desktop.